pycroscopy/pycroscopy/docs/data_format.rst

 Channels
 ^^^^^^^^

-The pycroscopy data format also allows multiple channels of information to be recorded as separate datasets in the same file.
+The pycroscopy data model also allows multiple channels of information to be recorded as separate datasets in the same file.
 For example, one channel could be a spectra (1D array) collected at each location on a 2D grid while another could be the temperature (single value) recorded by